Montgomery County Divorce Bankruptcy Lawyers

 However, if you and your soon-to-be ex-spouse filed for Chapter 13 bankruptcy before filing for divorce in Pennsylvania, it may affect whether you are able to fulfill the repayment plan ordered by the court, particularly if alimony payments and/or child support will need to be established.
 First, with your future ex-spouse, you should try to establish a divorce settlement agreement, acknowledging the bankruptcy repayment plan.
 The agreement should also discuss how the monthly payment plan is going to be divided between both parties.
 If an agreement is unable to be made, the matter will need to go to bankruptcy court, and any decisions made between you and your soon-to-be ex-spouse may be rejected by the court.
 The bankruptcy payment plan will need to be reevaluated by the court as there are now separate households.

-How are Bankruptcy Payments Made When Divorce is Involved?
+How Are Bankruptcy Payments Made When Divorce Is Involved?

 When you file for bankruptcy in Pennsylvania, an impartial trustee is assigned to your case.
 They are responsible for receiving monthly payments from you and your future ex-spouse and distributing them to any creditors that are owed in agreement with the repayment plan.
 The trustee will also review the divorce settlement agreement proposed by you and your soon-to-be ex-spouse as well as both of your incomes before determining whether the settlement is acceptable and in accordance with the bankruptcy process.
 Generally payments to the trustee will need to be made for three to five years.
-If you filed for bankruptcy before filing for divorce, before hiring a Montgomery County PA divorce bankruptcy lawyer, you will need approval from the trustee.
+If you filed for bankruptcy before filing for divorce, before hiring a Montgomery County, PA divorce lawyer, you will need approval from the trustee.

 All situations regarding bankruptcy during divorce are different, and depending on your specific financial situation, you and/or your future ex-spouse may qualify to file for Chapter 7 bankruptcy once the divorce is completed.
 The trustee may suggest this after reviewing your personal finances.
 Under certain circumstances the creditors and the trustee will agree to continue accepting payments through the Chapter 13 payment plan once a divorce is finalized.
 In this scenario, each party is responsible to pay a portion of the monthly payment.